fruitsamples/CoreDataBooks/ReadMe.txt

 Changes from Previous Versions
 ------------------------------
+Version 1.3
+Added CFBundleIconFiles in Info.plist.

+Version 1.2
+Upgraded project to build with the iOS 4.0 SDK.

 Version 1.1
 Updated to use NSFetchedResultsController's controllerWillChangeContent: delegate method, and an update to UITableView's change-handling, to allow for more fluid updates.